 Fourier-Transform Infrared Spectroscopy (FTIR), can serve as an important first-line analysis tool for the identification of coating types and drying mechanisms via monitoring of the functional groups on the chemical compounds inherent in the formulation.

 Gloss measurement is an essential instrument where a cosmetic appearance of the coat finish is required.
-It measures guide to control and test right from matte to mirror finish accurately.
-Multi- directional beam of light at a specific angle to the test surface and measuring the amount of reflection is used to determine gloss.
-For general gloss measurement the 60Å angle is recommended.
+It measures a guide to control and test right from matte to mirror finish accurately.
+A multi-directional beam of light at a specific angle to the test surface and measuring the amount of reflection is used to determine gloss.
+For general gloss measurement, the 60Å angle is recommended.